matthieugomez/AiyagariContinuousTime.jl/README.md

 The function outputs a vector `g Δx`  which sums to one.
 The grid `x` is potentially non-uniform.
 If `σ` is not null at the boundary of the grids, the process is assumed to be reflected at the boundary.

-For instance, let us plot the stationary distribution of a brownian motion with negative drift (which is pareto):
+For instance, let us plot the stationary distribution of a brownian motion with negative drift (a pareto distribution):
 ```julia
 using HJBFiniteDifference
 x = logspace(-2, 5, 100)